canardleteer/semver-tool/README.md

 SemVer.
 Not everyone has, and sometimes a little grease is needed to get systems back on track where there's divergence.

-It can be damaging to a project, when semantic versioning is only partially or incorrectly implemented.
+It can be damaging to a project, when Semantic Versioning is only partially or incorrectly implemented.
 It's a foundational communication mechanism for engineers, and should be treated with the care and diligence it's owed.